 The Pavilion benefited to have strong speakers fitted into them due to the collaboration of Bang & Olufsen and HP.
 From my point of view, the speakers can cover a mid-sized room and you set the default music setting to have a good sound.

-The Pavilion comes with 1TB, 6GB RAM, 5400-rpm hard drive and 2.3-GHz Intel Core i5-6200U CPU.
+The Pavilion comes with 512 PCIe NVMe M.2 SSD, 8GB RAM, and Intel Core i5-8265U CPU up to 3.9 GHz with Intel Turbo Boost Technology.
 These features make the machine a great tool for multitasking.
 Similar to other machines you can experience a lag when you open more than 30 tabs which are not an issue.
 Another benefit of the Pavillion is the transfer rate, which is quite high.
-For instance, it was able to transfer 5GB of files in just minutes.
+For instance, it was able to transfer 5GB of files in less than a minute.

-The pavilion has a strong battery life that can last for 7 hours and 11 minutes as revealed by the test on the Laptop Mag Battery.
+The pavilion has a strong battery life that can last for 10 hours as revealed by the test on the Laptop Mag Battery.
 The test included web surfing on W-Fi.
-The battery life was able to pass an average of 6 hours 42 minutes
+The battery life was able to pass an average of 10 hours with relevance.

 When you want to settle for an affordable machine does not mean that you have made any trade-offs.
 Dell Inspiron 15 5000 (378) that comes with 8th-Gen Intel Core i5 processor is a great place to work.
 However, it falls short of some features which you can work with.
 It has an average battery life, poor screen displays and its design is very plain.